karkra911/cognify-web-development-internship/README.md

 🎨 **For HTML/CSS Portfolio:** Start with `level 1/task 1/master-hub.html`
 ⚡ **For JavaScript Projects:** Start with `level 1/task 2/master-all-in-one.html`
+🏗️ **For Framework Mastery:** Start with `level 2/task 1/index.html`
-🚀 **For Complete Experience:** Explore both master interfaces for the full journey!
+🚀 **For Complete Experience:** Explore all master interfaces for the full journey!

-**🌟 Pro Tip:** Use the unified master files for the best experience - they showcase all projects in seamless, professional interfaces!ory contains multiple levels of web development tasks, each showcasing different aspects of modern web development - from static HTML/CSS pages to interactive JavaScript applications.
+**🌟 Pro Tip:** Each level builds upon the previous one, showcasing progressive web development skills from basic HTML/CSS to advanced framework implementations!ory contains multiple levels of web development tasks, each showcasing different aspects of modern web development - from static HTML/CSS pages to interactive JavaScript applications.
 All projects are organized with master hub interfaces for easy navigation and unified access.

 ## 🎯 Overall Features